waifuai/quantum-circuit-optimization/src/model-training/nn/README.md

 ### Deep Crossing Network (DCN) (`dcn/`)

-This module contains an implementation of a Deep Crossing Network (DCN) designed for regression tasks, particularly for predicting properties of quantum circuits.
-It also includes a Cirq-based quantum circuit optimizer that uses a gradient descent approach.
+This module now primarily contains a Cirq-based quantum circuit optimizer that uses SciPy's optimization routines.
+The original DCN implementation has been removed.

 **Key Features:**

--   **`legacy_cpu_dcn.py`**: Trains a DCN model to predict the statevector output of a quantum circuit.
--   **`cirq_circuit_optimizer.py`**: Optimizes the parameters of a quantum circuit to minimize the difference between the circuit's output and a target statevector.
+-   **`cirq_circuit_optimizer.py`**: Optimizes the parameters of a quantum circuit to minimize the difference between the circuit's output and a target statevector using `scipy.optimize.minimize`.
--   **`test_suite.py`**: Contains unit tests for both the DCN and Cirq optimizer.
+-   **`test_suite.py`**: Contains unit tests (may need updating).

 ### Deep Neural Networks (DNN) (`dnn/`)